LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-3-revenues-and-benefits.md

 The two user journeys created for the process were

-* billing/enquiring
+* billing and general enquiries
-* switching housing benefits
+* applying for or switching housing benefits

 Always start with an event